mindspore-ai/docs/docs/mindspore/programming_guide/source_en/constexpr.md

 Otherwise, if the parameter cannot be determined in compiling state of mindspore, the value of parameter will be none, that may make the return result of function does not match with expectations.

+When the input parameter can be determined, you can use @constexpr to implement some operations that are not supported in the construct function.
+For example, operations such as creating tensor based on a certain shape.
+You can use guard clauses to check if the input arguments is None to avoid @constexpr's input arguments cannot be determined.
 A code example is as follows:

 ```python